ipni/index-provider/docs/design.md

 type Index struct {
         Previous: Index_Link{},
         Entries: []Entry{
-                IsRm:           bool
+                IsRm:           bool,
                 Cids:           []cid.Cid,        // NOTE: This can also be string.
                 Metadata:       []byte,
         },
 }
 ```

-__NOTE: We need to build the selector or the IPLD storer in the indexer node so that it checks the latest Advertisement
+_NOTE: We need to build the selector or the IPLD storer in the indexer node so that it checks the latest Advertisement
-seen and it terminates Graphsync's DAG traversal conveniently.__
+seen and it terminates Graphsync's DAG traversal conveniently._

 ## Open Questions / Discussion / Future Work
 - ...